Gun turret: History

-UK: first designs
+United Kingdom: Early designs

 The British Admiralty ordered a prototype of Coles's patented design in 1859, which was installed in the ironclad floating battery, HMS Trusty, for trials in 1861, becoming the first warship to be fitted with a revolving gun turret.
 Coles's aim was to create a ship with the greatest possible all round arc of fire, as low in the water as possible to minimise the target.

 The Admiralty accepted the principle of the turret gun as a useful innovation, and incorporated it into other new designs.
 Coles submitted a design for a ship having ten domed turrets each housing two large guns.

 The design was rejected as impractical, although the Admiralty remained interested in turret ships and instructed its own designers to create better designs.
 Coles enlisted the support of Prince Albert, who wrote to the first Lord of the Admiralty, the Duke of Somerset, supporting the construction of a turret ship.
 In January 1862, the Admiralty agreed to construct a ship, HMS Prince Albert which had four turrets and a low freeboard, intended only for coastal defence.

 While Coles designed the turrets, the ship was the responsibility of Chief Constructor Isaac Watts.
 Another ship using Coles' turret designs, HMS Royal Sovereign, was completed in August 1864.
 Its existing broadside guns were replaced with four turrets on a flat deck and the ship was fitted with 5.5 in of armour in a belt around the waterline.

 Early ships like the Royal Sovereign had little sea-keeping qualities being limited to coastal waters.

 Sir Edward James Reed, went on to design and build HMS Monarch, the first seagoing warship to carry her guns in turrets.
 Laid down in 1866 and completed in June 1869, it carried two turrets, although the inclusion of a forecastle and poop prevented the turret guns firing fore and aft.